5-pebbles/nordic-helix/README.md

 ## 🎨 Palette

-Colors are defined in the palette section of [this file:](./nordic.toml)
+All colors are defined in the palette section of [this file:](./nordic.toml)

 ![image](./assets/palette.png)